 What’s more, when people lose weight, their microbiome alters too.

 Having a predominance of certain species of bacteria appears to make it easier for us to lose weight.
 It’s thought these bacteria may produce chemicals which boost our metabolism.

-We obtain energy from carbohydrates in food, but we are unable to digest some types of carbohydrates which are better known as fibre.
-Our gut bacteria however can liberate energy from fibre, and people who have species of bacteria which are better able to do this have been found to have more difficulty losing weight.
+We obtain energy from carbohydrates in our food, but we are unable to digest some types of carbohydrates which are better known as fibre.
+Our gut bacteria, however, can liberate energy from fibre, and people who have species of bacteria which are better able to do this have been found to have more difficulty losing weight.